Accessibility tools

 Executive Lead: Operational Performance, Accountable Officer for Emergency Preparedness Response and Resilience, Trust Strategy Digital Delivery and Transformation, Sustainable Hospital Services Programme.

-Chair: Operational Management Team, Digital Clinical System Operational Delivery Group, Cheshire East Place Operations Group, Health Inequalities Steering Group and, Emergency Preparedness and Business Continuity Group, Digital Clinical System Risk Scrutinies Group.
+Chair of: Operational Management Team, Digital Clinical System Operational Delivery Group, Cheshire East Place Operations Group, Health Inequalities Steering Group and, Emergency Preparedness and Business Continuity Group, Digital Clinical System Risk Scrutinies Group.

 Other interests: Greater Manchester Chief Operating Officers Forum and Cheshire and Merseyside Chief Operating Officers Forum.